CameronGu/upkep/docs/ORIGINAL_PROJECT_NOTES.md

 **Current State Description**

 **Purpose:**
 `upKep` is a Linux system maintenance script that automates routine package updates and cleanup tasks.
 It centralizes updates across APT, Snap, and Flatpak package managers, while tracking the last execution times to avoid unnecessary operations.
 It is designed to be run periodically or manually, ensuring that the system stays current without user intervention unless required.
-The current script is available in the project files as **`update_all.sh`**.
+The current script is available in the project files as **`upkep.sh`**.

 ---